 Overcoming Challenges of Seeking Compensation

-If the other driver flees the scene of the accident, it’s naturally difficult to exact what you’re owed from them.
-Under Illinois law, this can mean filing a uninsured/underinsured claim with your own insurance company.
+If the other driver flees the scene of the accident, it’s naturally difficult to exactly what you’re owed from them.
+Under Illinois law, this can mean filing an uninsured/underinsured claim with your own insurance company.

 If this is the case, you may not be able to recover damages for your damaged vehicle since Illinois law does not permit hit-and-run property damage to be covered by uninsured/underinsured claims.
 Instead, you’ll have to rely on compensation from other forms of coverage.

-In order to make sure you recover as much as possible for your injury, you’ll need to make sure to collect thorough information about the accident.
+In order to make sure you recover as much as possible from your injury, you’ll need to make sure to collect thorough information about the accident.
 This includes: